MIckeyt22698/capstone-1/README.md

 This Ledger Application is a console-based Java program designed to manage financial transactions for personal or small business use.
 Users can:

-Record deposits and payments
+Record deposits and payments.

-View all transactions, deposits, or payments
+View all transactions, deposits, or payments.

-Generate financial reports (Month-to-Date, Previous Month, Year-to-Date, Previous Year) Search transactions by vendor name
+Generate financial reports (Month-to-Date, Previous Month, Year-to-Date, Previous Year) Search transactions by vendor name.

 All transaction data is saved to and loaded from a CSV file (ledger.csv) to ensure persistence across sessions.
 -------------------------------------------------------------------------------------------------------